3DPrintings

 In summary, with the right technology and processes, 3D-printed metal parts can achieve or exceed the strength of traditionally manufactured components.

-3. How Much Does Metal 3D Printing Cost?
+3. How Much Does it Cost?

 • Model Volume: Larger models generally cost more due to increased material usage and build time.